amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 ##  Deploying the Community Operator in a non-privilged mode ##
-When installing the Aqua operator, the operator creates a cluster role binding between the "aqua-sa" and "aqua-kube-enforcer-sa" service accounts to cluster roles containing the SecurityContextConstraints (SCC) for running the Aqua components.
+When installing the Aqua's community operator, the operator creates a cluster role binding between the "aqua-sa" and "aqua-kube-enforcer-sa" service accounts to cluster roles containing the SecurityContextConstraints (SCC) for running the Aqua components.
+By default, the SCCs for running Aqua components are the "privileged" and "hostaccess"

-By default, the SCCs for running Aqua components are the "privileged" and "hostaccess" SCCs.
+SCCs.
 ```yaml
 - rules: